-- Suprtool now allows up to 255 \$split functions per task. - Numrecs 100% would come up with the wrong output file size when reading very large files. - Suprtool now has a \$edit function for formatting data. - The new \$split function would put random characters at the point where the split would occur in some cases. - The new \$split function would incorrectly report an error in a second task with multiple \$split operations. - The new \$number function did not handle numbers that consisted of only a decimal place followed by any number of zeroes and a number, as in .01 thru .09. - Suprlink would abort if the Join file was empty. - Suprlink would hold the Join file open after the task was completed. - Suprtool would total incorrectly when using a \$subtotal function. - Suprtool would write corrupt data at the end of each block if the record size of the input file and output file was over 10,000 bytes.
+- Numrecs 100% would come up with the wrong output file size when reading very large files. - The new \$split function would put random characters at the point where the split would occur in some cases. - The new \$split function would incorrectly report an error in a second task with multiple \$split operations. - The new \$number function did not handle numbers that consisted of only a decimal place followed by any number of zeroes and a number, as in .01 thru .09. - Suprlink would abort if the Join file was empty. - Suprlink would hold the Join file open after the task was completed. - Suprtool would total incorrectly when using a \$subtotal function. - The form command would display the percentage full as a very large strange number if the capacity and the entries were both zero for Eloquence databases. - Update ciupdate would not be effective for Eloquence databases in the case where Ciupdate was allowed. - We have worked around an Oracle patch issue that stopped Suprtool from being able to connect to databases with the Open command.

-- The \$number function would report an error incorrectly with some specific data. - STExport and Suprlink would build files with large flimits.
+- The \$number function would report and incorrect error message in some cases. - An update of a critical item would fail with an incorrect status.